Introduction to ink saving: starting with fonts

 Ink-saving software & Page-saving software overlap

 A quick glance at the other print drivers above shows some subtlety in http://www.preton.com/technology.asp which claims to reduce overlap of circles made by inkjets.
-The home version is free: Preton.com/pretonsaver_home.asp.
-The program claims to measure saving, but you'd need a very accurate weighing machine under your printer and two identical long print jobs to compare it with default settings or a printers' built-in economy mode.
+Preton have flirted with free offers but their preton.com/free.asp page now diverts to Preton.com/pretonsaver_home.asp, with a confusing "free download" label for the trail edition, The program claims to measure saving, but you'd need a very accurate weighing machine under your printer and two identical long print jobs to compare it with default settings or a printers' built-in economy mode.
 I found one article that claimed 600 dot per inch (dpi) printing looks exactly the same as 300 dpi printing on normal paper, but uses more ink; you can cut costs straight away without special software just by changing the default to 300dpi.

 Spranq sell software to remove holes from the middle of other typefaces: Arial, Verdana, Calibri, Times New Roman and Trebuchet in the 14-day free demo edition, as well as giving away their eco-sans typeface.

 Printgreener.com have $20 software for printing in grey - no promises are made about how the print is made grey - and helping you eliminate bad layouts.
-A free home version is available on some download sites like
+Like Preton, they have flirted with freebie-hunters but the free versions of their software on one download site now has reviews saying that it doesn't install:

 Adobe have mysterious software to do something simlar called LeanPrint, according to PCAdvisor, more expensive and only fit for some of their own recent software and microsoft word or excel, "using patent-pending methods to redo the layout of documents and intelligent techniques to cut down toner consumption".
-A video shows text converted at a click to different column and margin sizes instantly, which is impressive, but the PCAdvisor review finds the program rather unfinished in suiting only Word, Excel, and recent Adobe products.
+A video shows text converted at a click to different column and margin sizes instantly, which is impressive, but the PCAdvisor review finds the program rather unfinished except for the specific market of people who use Word, Excel, and recent Adobe products.
 If an organisation is using them, it could probably save a lot by using open source alternatives from osalt.com and think about ink later.
+On the other hand a lot of organisations have a religious devotion to Microsoft and Adobe, so this program could help them.

 Another mysterious program - inksaver.com - charges $36 for patent methods of making your type grey.
 Each program has a 2 week free trial.